Alphaherpesvirinae

-Alphaherpesvirinae is a subfamily of viruses in the family Herpesviridae, primarily distinguished by reproducing more quickly than other subfamilies in the Herpesviridae.
-In animal virology the most important herpesviruses belong to the Alphaherpesvirinae.
-Pseudorabies virus is the causative agent of Aujeszky's disease in pigs, and Bovine herpesvirus 1 is the causative agent of bovine infectious rhinotracheitis and pustular vulvovaginitis.
+Alphaherpesvirinae is a subfamily of viruses in the family Orthoherpesviridae, primarily distinguished by reproducing more quickly than other subfamilies in the Orthoherpesviridae.
 Mammals serve as natural hosts.
-There are currently 45 species in this subfamily, divided among 5 genera, with one species unassigned to a genus.
+The subfamily contains five genera.
 Diseases associated with this subfamily include: HHV-1 and HHV-2: skin vesicles or mucosal ulcers, rarely encephalitis and meningitis, HHV-3: chickenpox (varicella) and shingles, GaHV-2: Marek's disease.
+In animals, Pseudorabies virus is the causative agent of Aujeszky's disease in pigs, and Bovine herpesvirus 1 is the causative agent of bovine infectious rhinotracheitis and pustular vulvovaginitis.

 Genera

 Alphaherpesvirinae consists of the following five genera: